If you haven't heard of marketing automation, you probably don't actively market your business.

 3 - Edit the Content

-Once you hit the button to begin editing the content, you'll be taken to this screen:
+Once you hit the button to begin editing the content, marked "Edit Design", you'll be taken to this screen:

 It might look confusing to start, but it's actually a very simple WYSIWYG editor.
 Simply drag the types of content boxes you see on the right side of the screen to the left side of the screen.

-To edit your email header and footer and other integral details, toggle over to the "Design" option on the right hand side of the screen, and fill your company details into the form shown:
+To edit your email header and footer and other integral details, toggle over to the "Style" option on the right hand side of the screen, and fill your company details and designs into the format shown:

 (Psst -- Stuck on what to put in your email?
 Test out some of our trade show email templates here!)

-After your finished, you should start to see your full email that looks something like this on the left side:
+When your finished, you should start to see your full email on the left side of your screen, feel free to play around with the tools available:

-After that, you're ready to hit "Save & Close" in the bottom right corner of your screen!
+After that, you're ready to hit "Save & Continue" in the bottom right corner of your screen!

-Then, you'll be transported back to the screen seen in the beginning of step 2.
+Then, you'll be transported back to the screen from the beginning of step 2.
 Click the "Start Sending" button in the top right corner of your screen, and viola!
 You're on your way to awesome automation!

 Email Is Just One Piece of the Marketing Puzzle